lubeda/EspHoMaTriXv2/README.md

 ##### gauge

-The gauge is displayed in the left most column.
+The gauge is displayed in the leftmost column.
 You can set its color and its value from 0-100, the resolution is limited to 8 pixels, so it is not a precision gauge.

 ###### service